Adwai-T/Notes/Java/Spring.md

 }
 ```

-> For even more much more on validators and validation : https://reflectoring.io/bean-validation-with-spring-boot/#using-validation-groups-to-validate-objects-differently-for-different-use-cases
+> For even more much more on validators and validation : [Bean Validation with Spring-Boot](https://reflectoring.io/bean-validation-with-spring-boot/#using-validation-groups-to-validate-objects-differently-for-different-use-cases)

 ---

-# Exception Handling :
+## Exception Handling With Spring

-1. Handling a particular Type of Exception - Controller Level :
+* Handling a particular Type of Exception - Controller Level :

 ```java
 private static final String NOT_FOUND_MESSAGE = "Flight not found for number";

 @ExceptionHandler(IndexOutOfBoundsException.class)
 @ResponseStatus(HttpStatus.NOT_FOUND, reason = NOT_FOUND_MESSAGE)
 public HashMap<String, String> handleIndexOutOfBoundsException(Exception e) {